 Brooks Pierce Attorney Honored by the University of Alabama College of Education

-Saint has a passion for education and human rights and uses her background in school counseling to advocate for educational institutions.
-Since joining Brooks Pierce in September 2017, she has focused much of her work on special education and helping school board members, administrators and teachers understand education law.
+Saint has a passion for education and human rights and uses their background in school counseling to advocate for educational institutions.
+Since joining Brooks Pierce in September 2017, they have focused much of their work on special education and helping school board members, administrators and teachers understand education law.
 Saint also advises on meeting the educational needs of individuals, including helping to make sure plans are developed to meet the unique needs of students with disabilities and that school discipline rules are implemented in compliance with the law.

-Saint is involved in the community, including serving as a member of the board of trustees for Triad Stage and recently ending a three-year term on the board of directors of the North Star LGBTQ Community Center, where she served as chair.
-She also gives considerable time to pro bono work to advance LGBTQ+ protections and rights.
+Saint is involved in the community, including serving as a member of the board of trustees for Triad Stage and recently ending a three-year term on the board of directors of the North Star LGBTQ Community Center, where they served as chair.
+They also give considerable time to pro bono work to advance LGBTQ+ protections and rights.